International Society for Computational Biology Student Council

 The International Society for Computational Biology Student Council (ISCB-SC) is a dedicated section of the International Society for Computational Biology created in 2004.
-It is composed by students from all levels (undergraduates, postgraduates, and postdoctoral researchers) in the fields of bioinformatics and computational biology.
+It is composed by students and young researchers from all levels (undergraduates, postgraduates, and postdoctoral researchers) in the fields of bioinformatics and computational biology.
 The organisation promotes the development of the students' community worldwide by organizing different events including symposia, workshops, webinars, internship coordination and hackathons.
 A special focus is made on the development of soft skills in order to develop potential in bioinformatics and computational biology students around the world.

 The ISCB-SC is composed of Regional Student Groups (RSGs) which are located in various regions across the globe.
 Since its foundation, the ISCB-SC has gained representation in most continents through over thirty RSGs which collectively represent more than 1,000 students and researchers around the world.

 History

 The ISCB Student Council was officially established in 2004 by a vote from the ISCB Board of Directors at the ISMB/ECCB meeting.
 The concept of the student council was first proposed by Manuel Corpas in late 2003.
-The establishment of the student council was the first move of the ISCB to include the new generation of computational biologists into the, then newly emerging, field.
+The establishment of the student council was the first move of the ISCB to include the new generation of computational biologists into the then newly emerging field.